matloff/R-vs.-Python-for-Data-Science/README.md

 On the other hand, random forest research has been mainly pursued by the stat community, and in this realm I'd submit that R has the superior software.
+The **grf** package, for instance, allows linear interpolation within tree leaves, crucial for removing bias near the edges of the data.
 R also has excellent packages for gradient boosting.

 I give the edge to Python here because for many people, machine learning means NNs.